karamsa/GreatSQL/README.md

   dataset_file_path     source file for the prediction(train, dev or test set
                         file)
   predicted_sqls_file_path
                         SQL predictions by the model.
-One SQL query per line predicted_components_file_path
+One SQL query per line (Please put an empty file if you don't use SEM) predicted_components_file_path
                         component predictions by the model.
 Has the same structure of the ground truth of the dataset files